 When Do Japanese Drink Sakura Tea?

-For the Japanese, sakura tea is the preferred morning brew.
-They also consume it during their afternoon break or offer it to guests as a sign of hospitality.
-They will brew sakura flowers in a little teapot with hot water on various occasions during the day.
-Actually, tea is a part of every meal.
-In fact, in many Japanese restaurants, customers are offered a complimentary cup of tea as soon as they are seated, and they are allowed as many refills as they like.
+In fact, in many Japanese restaurants, customers are offered a complimentary cup of tea as soon as they are seated with unlimited refills.
 Better yet, you can invite your family or friends over for a tea party in the park and give them sakura tea in a stylish cup!
 It's even better on a day when you and your loved ones can sip on sakura tea while admiring the blossoms' beauty and the falling pink petals.
 Remember to bring desserts with sakura flavors and bento with sakura themes!

 Best Sakura Tea Products